moglerdev/ain_ubiquitous_computing/Lab1/README.md

 To control our Arduino LED via the HTTP Server, we need to develop a straightforward HTML interface that includes buttons linking to specific URLs.
 These URLs allow the server handler to determine the appropriate action.
 For RGB functionality, we establish six endpoints: three for enabling specific colors and three for disabling them.
 The HTML interface will feature six buttons, each corresponding to these endpoints, enabling users to easily turn the LEDs on or off.

-To implement this functionality in our handler, we first check if the incoming client request begins with `GET /RH`.
+To implement this functionality in our handler, we check if the incoming client request begins with `GET /RH`.
 If it does, this indicates that the user intends to enable (set high) the red LED.
+And for `GET /RL` indicates that the User wants to turn off the LED.